DavidBruant/fav-js-libs/README.md

 Svelte is a library that enables to create and compose UI components

-I've had a lot of experience with React, a little with Vue and vanilla JS (JavaScript with no framework) and my favorite dev experience has ben with Svelte
+I've had a lot of experience with preact/React, a little with Vue and vanilla JS (JavaScript with no framework) and my favorite dev experience has ben with Svelte

 ### [baredux](https://github.com/DavidBruant/baredux)